 A Sustainable Journey to 2050 a 3-D InterAgtion

-This InterAgtion will contextualize science and engineering practices, cross cutting concepts, and disciplinary core ideas science, within the topic of sustainable agriculture for a growing population.
-Teachers and InterAgtion Specialists will share classroom-ready resources (including an online game) and their experiences addressing natural resources, societal needs, economics, and environmental quality.
+Who will be responsible for managing the resources to sustainably feed 9 billion people by 2050?
+This InterAgtion contextualized science and engineering practices, cross cutting concepts, and disciplinary core ideas of science, within the topic of sustainable agriculture for a growing population.
+Teachers and InterAgtion Specialists shared classroom-ready resources (including an online game) and their experiences addressing natural resources, societal needs, economics, and environmental quality.

 For more information contact firstname.lastname@example.org

 Underwritten by the National Agriculture in the Classroom Organization and the National Center for Agricultural Literacy